Transformer oil analysis is one of the most effective methods for transformer condition control, early diagnosis and prevention.

-CERB Laboratory is accredited according to BDS EN ISO 17025: 2006, Registration No.225 LE of EA BAS with scope of accreditation - sampling and testing of transformer oils on the following indicators:
+CERB Laboratory is accredited according to BDS EN ISO 17025: 2006, Registration No.225 LE of EA BAS with scope of accreditation - sampling and testing of transformer oils on the following tests or parameters:

-Under normal operating conditions the insulating oil retains electrical and chemical stability.
+Under normal operating conditions and good maintenance practices the insulating oil retains its properties and structure resulting in good insulation, effective cooling of the active part maintaining a “healthy” environment for all the materials and operations in the transformer.
 In case of abnormal electrical or thermal influences, the oil may begin to decompose resulting in the formation of gases.
-The character, amount and rate of increase of the individual gases found in the oil are indicative of the type of emergence defect in the installation.
-The timely detection of available gas in the oil and the correct interpretation of the results can prevent accidents and costly repairs.
+The character kind, amount and rate of increase of the individual gases found in the oil are indicative of the type and the severity of defect in the installation equipment as well as the emergency for decisions and maintenance actions.
+The timely detection of dissolved gases in the oil and the correct interpretation of the results can prevent accidents and costly repairs.

 The good condition of solid insulation of transformers is also of great importance for their normal operation.
 Furanic compounds dissolved in the oil are a specific products derived from the thermal chemical destruction of cellulose.
 These compounds serve as an indicator of the degree of aging of the insulation.
 Based on the results of a complex of laboratory analysis of transformer oil, our laboratory can diagnose emerging defects in the transformers at a very early stage and offer concrete recommendations for follow-up.